 –John Cage and Merce Cunningham in conversation about Chance Operations as a creative process.
 (Below)

--Curd Duca – Touch (Example from the reading)
+–Curd Duca – Touch (Example mentioned in this week’s reading)